UTheCat/jumpvalley/README.md

 I should also let people know that ```Jumpvalley v0.2.0``` in the Releases section is *outdated* and does not contain the code that allows your character to climb stuff.
 This is because I plan to release this as part of a later update to Jumpvalley.

 If you want to try out the climbing stuff for yourself, you will have to download the source code from [this commit](https://github.com/UTheDev/jumpvalley/tree/968d217c4981207cfda47e90490d3f2a38697ca8) and follow the instructions in the Getting Started section at the bottom of this README to run it.

-**Important:** While it is currently possible to make an obstacle course in Jumpvalley with the Godot Editor, backwards-compatibility is subject to being broken while Jumpvalley is still in major version zero (0.x.x).
-This is because level behavior hasn't been set in stone yet.
-If you want to prevent your level from being broken between minor versions, please wait until Jumpvalley has reached major version one (1.0.0).

 ## Credits